seeq12/seeq-connector-sdk-java/README.md

 1. Open the `src/main/java/com/seeq/link/sdk/debugging/Main.java` file in the `seeq-link-sdk-debugging-agent` project.
 1. Modify the URL on the line `String seeqUrl = "https://yourserver.seeq.host";` to match your Seeq server
-1. Retrieve the agent_api_key from your Seeq Server by loggin in as a Seeq Administrator and navigating to the API Documentation page.
+1. Retrieve the agent_api_key from your Seeq Server by logging in as a Seeq Administrator and navigating to the API Documentation page.
 Expand the System group and expand GET /system/agentKey.
 Click Execute
 1. Modify the `agent_api_key` in `resources\data\keys\agent.key` my replacing the `<your_agent_api_key>`
    with the key that is located in the top response from the previous step.
 Note: it should only include the value.
 For